CartoDB/academy/about.md

 ## What is this?

-The Map Academy is an open source project which aims to become a good resource for people that is doing maps on the web.
-Being Open Source means that the content that is here, will be free for everyone forever.
+The Map Academy is an open source project, which serves as a resource for people creating maps on the web.
+Being open source means that the content that is here, will be free for everyone to access and build upon.

-Although is an initiative of [CartoDB](http://cartodb.com), it is not a guide to this specific software.
-We do think that CartoDB is an ideal tool to start learning online mapping, you can make maps in seconds and then learn about the wizard behind the curtains as your mapping skills grow.
-So it is our hope, that as the program expands, you will find more and more content that is not related directly with the product.
+Although is an initiative of [CartoDB](http://cartodb.com), it is not only a guide to this specific software.
+While we do think that CartoDB is a great tool to start learning online mapping, it is only one part of a growing network of mapping tools.
+It is our hope that as the program expands, you will find more and more content that is not related directly with CartoDB, and that will allow you to build your skills as a mapper.
 This means that at the Map Academy we will start to teach you skills you can use in other technologies such as ESRI, Google Maps, or Mapbox.

-The Map Academy is designed for self-learners although the content is also being used in other traditional teaching experiences.
-Being an open source project means that re-publication, adaptations into product manuals, and any other creative usage is permitted.
-When you can, we really appreaciate attribution to the Map Academy.
+The Map Academy is designed for self-learners, but can also be used in traditional teaching environments.
+Since it's open source, re-publication, adaptations into product manuals, and any other creative usage of the Map Academy is permitted.
+When possible, we appreciate attribution to the Map Academy.

 ## How can I contribute?